titanium441/Ititanium/README.md

 ### Website : https://www.ititaniumcoin.com

-In Your futurexcrypto.conf file just at this line
+In Your ititaniumcoin.conf file just at this line

 - addnode=122.175.85.234
 - addnode=128.199.207.95